DAX 40, FTSE 100, EUROSTOXX 50, Dollar, GBPUSD, EURUSD - Elliott Wave Trading Strategies

 DAX Performance Index ^GDAXI INDEXDB: DAX 40 Chart and Forecasts.
 FTSE 100 Index, EURO STOXX 50, Forex EURUSD GBPUSD DXY Dollar Index Elliott Wave Technical Analysis.

-European Stock Market Daily News Headlines:European markets finished mixed as of the most recent closing prices.
-The DAX gained 0.35% and the CAC 40 rose 0.02%.
-The FTSE 100 lost 0.86%.
+European Stock Market Daily News Headlines:Market rallies as Investors exit European equity ETFs at fastest pace since Brexit.

-Elliott Wave Market Indices: Bear Market Corrective rally: Wave (iii) of c).
-Looking for a short trade late Thursday or Friday morning.
+Elliott Wave Market Indices: Bear Market Corrective rally: Wave c) of B or 2.

-Trading Strategy: Short trades on Friday, wait for the next video to see the set ups.

 Video Chapters: